-I am so proud of my international family.
+I am proud of my international family.
 I am Korean- American, and my husband is English-Norwegian.
-One of my sisters is Japanese, and my brothers in law are English, Hispanic, and Filipino.
+One of my sisters is Japanese.
+And my brothers in law are English, Hispanic, and Filipino.

-I was treated to Filipino food from my Filipino brother-in-law, Roland, at some of our family gatherings.
-Roland is a great cook!
-I really need to pick his brains more about Filipino food but I have had a bit of it and enough to know that I like it and want to know more!
+So Roland, my Filipino brother-in-law, treats us to some amazing Filipino food at some of our family gatherings.
+Roland is a great cook and I really need to pick his brains more about Filipino food.
+And I yearn to learn more about this amazing cuisine!

 What is Adobo?

 I wanted to start off my exploration of Filipino cuisine with the classic Filipino Chicken Adobo.
-Chicken adobo, one of the most famous Filipino foods, is so easy and simple to make.
+First off, chicken adobo is easy and simple to make, and is one of the most famous Filipino foods.

 The word “adobo” comes from the Spanish word adobar which means marinate.
 Chicken adobo is chicken marinated in a mixture of soy sauce and vinegar.